fmhy/edit/File-Tools.md

 # ► File Hosts

-* **Note** - Keep in mind its NEVER a good idea to upload personal files to file hosts, even if they claim to be encrypted.
-Size is per file and time is after the last time someone downloaded that file unless specified.
+* **Note** - Size is per file and time is after the last time someone downloaded the file unless specified otherwise.
+Also keep in mind it's NEVER a good idea to upload personal / private files to random file hosts, even if they claim to be encrypted.

 ***